openshift/enhancements/enhancements/accelerators/out-of-tree-drivers.md

 ```

 One can also use template variables in the CR that are correctly templatized by
 SROv2 in the final manifest.
-DKOM does a 2 pass templatizing, 1st pass is to
+SRO does a 2 pass templatizing, 1st pass is to
-inject the variable intot the manifest and the second pass it templatize this
+inject the variable into the manifest and the second pass it templatize this
 given variable.
 Even if we do not know the runtime information beforehand of an
 cluster we can use it in a CR.

-#### DriverContainer Manifests
+#### DriverContainer Manifests (recipes)

 The third part of enablement are the manifests for the DriverContainer.
-SROv2
+SRO
-provides a set of predefined manifests that are completely templatized and SROv2
+provides a set of predefined manifests that are completely templatized and SRO
 updates each tag with runtime and meta information.
 They can be used for any
 kernel module.
 Each Pod has a ConfigMap as an entrypoint, this way custom
 commands or modification can be easily added to any container running with
-SROv2.
+SRO.
 See [https://red.ht/34ubzq3](https://red.ht/34ubzq3) for a complete list
 of annotations and template parameters.

-To ensure that a DriverContainer is successfully running SROv2 provides several
+To ensure that a DriverContainer is successfully running SRO provides several
 annotations to steer the behaviour of deployment.
 We can enforce an ordered
 startup of different stages.
 If the drivers are not loaded it makes no sense to
 startup e.g. a DevicePlugin it will simply fail and all other dependent